Cassiep1986/Fitness-Tracker/README.md

 ![Demo Video](./Fitness_Tracker_Demo.gif)

 ## License

 This application is covered under a MIT license.
-To learn more about this license, please visit this site: https://choosealicense.com/licenses/mit/.
+To learn more about this license, please visit the following site: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/).

 ## Contributing
-To contribute to this repo, please contact me on GITHUB or by email (Link below).
+To contribute to this repo, please contact me on GITHUB or by email (Links below).

 ## Questions
 Additional information for this application can be found on my [github](https://www.github.com/cassiep1986?tab=repositories/).

-For additonal questions you can contact me by [email](mailto:cassiep1986@gmail.com).
+For additonal questions you can contact me by email at cassie1986@gmail.com by clicking [here](mailto:cassiep1986@gmail.com).